Best Marathon Shoes of 2024

 We round up the best shoes for your next marathon, whether you’re running your first marathon or aiming for a new personal best.

 The marathon is a distance that attracts almost every type of runner, from newbies aiming to run farther than ever to those chasing Boston qualifiers or elites going for the Olympic dream.
 It makes a worthy goal for anyone, and having the best marathon shoes for race day can significantly affect your performance.
-While you certainly don’t need special shoes for running a marathon, if you’re attempting to run at your absolute best, your shoes can help you get there.
+While you certainly don’t need special shoes for running a marathon, if you’re attempting to run at your absolute best, your shoes can make a big difference.

-To help you, we rounded up the best marathon running shoes and sent them to five of our regular shoe testers, who were all training for marathons.
+To help you, we rounded up the best marathon running shoes and sent them to five of our regular shoe testers who were all training for marathons.
 They took them to the track for weekly speed workouts, to paved and gravel roads for long runs, and eventually, to city streets on race day.
-After hundreds of miles down, the Nike Alphafly 2 became our favorite overall shoe for marathon running.
-We loved the Saucony Kinvara Pro for race day and everyday training, and we turned to the Hoka Tecton X 2 for trail marathons.
+After hundreds of miles logged, we named the Nike Alphafly 3 as our favorite overall shoe for marathon running.
+We also loved the Saucony Kinvara Pro for race day and everyday training, and we turned to the Nike Ultrafly for trail marathons.

 If you’re looking for a more specific type of shoe for training, be sure to head to our best cushioned road running shoes guide, best stability road running shoes guide, best running shoes guide, or our best road running shoe guide.